redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 #### For Foundry
 Foundry is another tool used for developing on the blockchain.
 It uses a different method to install packages.

-1. Open your terminal.
+1. Open your terminal
-2. Navigate to your Foundry project directory by typing:
+2. Navigate to your Foundry project directory by typing...
    ```bash
    cd path/to/your/foundry/project
    ```

-3. Install the RedStone EVM connector:
+3. Install the RedStone EVM connector

    ```
      forge install redstone-finance/redstone-oracles-monorepo
    ```

-4. Install the OpenZeppelin contracts, which the RedStone connector relies on:
+4. Install the OpenZeppelin contracts, which the RedStone connector relies on.

    ```
      forge install OpenZeppelin/openzeppelin-contracts@v4.9.5
    ```
-5. Link these new libraries by adding their paths to a file called remappings.txt:
+5. Link these new libraries by adding their paths to a file called remappings.txt.
   ```bash
 echo "@redstone-finance/evm-connector/dist/contracts/=lib/redstone-oracles-monorepo/packages/evm-connector/contracts/
 @openzeppelin/contracts=lib/openzeppelin-contracts/contracts/" >> remappings.txt